Want to learn how to catch mackerel? There's no better time. That's because it’s coming up to mackerel fishing time on many coastlines.

 They can sometimes swim within a few yards of the shore as they wreak havoc on their prey.

-If you’re not sure what kit will be up to the job, or you just don’t have it, here’s a mackerel rod and reel set you might like to consider…
+If you’re not sure what kit will be up to the job, or you just don’t have it, we're going to take a look at a mackerel rod and reel set you might like to consider, plus loads of other tips and tricks for how to catch mackerel.

 It’s a hugely popular fishing spot, but with over 18 miles of beach available, you’ll always find an area from which to fish.